 Completed representation forms may be emailed to: firstname.lastname@example.org

-Hard copies can be sent to: FREEPOST, RBWM PLANING POLICY
+Hard copies can be sent to: FREEPOST, RBWM PLANNING POLICY

 The consultation period takes place between 2nd December 2016 and 13th January 2017.

 The following meetings are being held to discuss the RBWM Borough Local Plan